aliuosio/MagentoAutoPatch/README.md

     # manually
     bin/magento patch:update

+### Disclaimer

+This module, **Osio_MagentoAutoPatch**, is designed to assist with applying Magento patches automatically. **It is intended for use on test or staging servers only.** Before applying any patches or updates to a live production environment, you should thoroughly test them in a non-production environment to ensure compatibility and stability.

+I, the author, **Osiozekhai Aliu**, **take no responsibility** for any issues, downtime, or broken functionality that may arise from using this module on production servers.
+It is strongly recommended that all patches are tested in a controlled environment before being applied to a production server.

+#### Usage Instructions:
+- Apply this module to a **test server** first.
+- Ensure that the patch does not cause any issues in your test environment.
+- Only after confirming that the test environment is stable, proceed with applying the patch manually on your production server.

+By using this module, you acknowledge that you are solely responsible for any outcomes resulting from its use in production environments.

 #### Todos
 * ~~add command implementation: Feedback loop for processes~~
 * ~~add tested on magento versions to README~~